 If you are traveling by car the most convenient car ferry is from Peljesac peninsula, from Prapratno to Sobra (Mljet).

-It’s a 45 minutes sail on 5.5 nautical miles that divide the mainland and Mlet island.
-From here you can download the 2015 winter schedule, Prapratno – Sobra!
+It’s a 45 minutes sail on 5.5 nautical miles that divide the mainland and Mljet island.
+See ferry schedules for Prapratno – Sobra!

 From Dubrovnik To Mljet Island